Carla Parslow, PhD, CAHP

 Dr. Carla Parslow has over 20 years of experience in the cultural heritage resource management (CHRM) industry in Canada.
 As the President of PHC Inc., Carla is responsible for the for the management of CHRM projects, as well as the technical review and quality assurance of all archaeological and cultural heritage projects.
 Throughout her career, Carla has managed both large (50+) and small (4+) teams of CHRM and Environmental professionals.
 Dr. Parslow has also written, contributed to, or reviewed over 400 archaeological reports in the province of Ontario and has experience in leading teams on small scale projects (<$20,000) as well as large complex projects (>$5,000,000).

 Carla has worked extensively in the municipal and provincial sector and has a comprehensive understanding of heritage legislation at the municipal, regional, and provincial level of government for both cultural heritage and archaeology.
-Carla is a licensed Ontario professional archaeologist through the Ontario Ministry of Heritage, Sport, Tourism and Cultural Industries (MHSTCI) (P243) and is a member of the Canadian Association of Heritage Professionals (CAHP).
+Carla is a licensed Ontario professional archaeologist through the Ontario Ministry of Heritage, Sport, Tourism and Cultural Industries (MHSTCI) and is a member of the Canadian Association of Heritage Professionals (CAHP) and also a member in good standing with the Register of Professional Archaeology.